Ka Hale Moi

 No analysis available

-I searched for terms indicating paid community laundry (coin-op, card-operated, quarters, paid laundry) and found none.
-Many listings reference in-unit washer/dryers or washers purchased for units, but no paid communal laundry is described.
+I searched for terms indicating paid community laundry (coin-op, card-operated, quarters, paid laundry) and found no statements.
+Listings reference in-unit washers/dryers and building amenities but do not describe paid community laundry.

-I searched the remarks for phrases indicating laundry facilities on every floor (e.g., 'laundry on each floor', 'laundry room on every floor', 'floor-by-floor laundry') and found none.
-Several unit listings mention in-unit washers/dryers, but there is no evidence of laundry rooms located on every floor.
+I searched all public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry' and found none.
+Several listings mention in-unit washers/dryers, which suggests laundry is provided in-unit for many units rather than community laundry on each floor.

 All 17 current MLS listings indicate parking in parking_features.
 Multiple public remarks explicitly reference building parking (e.g., "your covered, separated parking stall is right at the driveway entrance", "Covered parking!", "1 Covered Full Parking Stall #48", and units described as "2 parking").
 Evidence is consistent across listings and supports a high-confidence conclusion that the building offers parking.